 - “Nurses are the health professionals having the most sustained and intense interaction with women in the maternity cycle.”

-- Maternal role attainment is an interactional and developmental process occurring over time in which the mother becomes attached to her infant, acquires competence in the caretaking tasks involved in the role, and expresses pleasure and gratification in the role.
+- Maternal role attainment is an interactional and developmental process occurring over time.
+The mother becomes attached to her infant, acquires competence in the caretaking tasks involved in the role, and expresses pleasure and gratification.
 (Mercer, 1986).

-- Provides proper health care interventions for nontraditional mothers in order for them to favorably adopt a strong maternal identity.
+- Provides proper health care interventions for nontraditional mothers for them to favorably adopt a strong maternal identity.

 Merle H. Mishel